})();

 Keep a laminated inventory list attached to your container.
 This helps during emergencies and also reminds you to check expiration dates and replace items as needed.
 Update the list whenever you add or remove items.

-Climate Protection
+Climate Protection and Temperature Storage Safety

-Extreme temperatures can damage emergency supplies, making them ineffective when needed most.
 Store medications, batteries, and electronic devices in insulated containers when possible.
 Check expiration dates every six months and replace items as needed.
+In summer, keep your emergency kit in the passenger compartment where air conditioning helps regulate temperature, rather than in the trunk.

 Food items should be in sealed, pest-proof containers.
 Energy bars and crackers can attract insects or rodents if not properly stored.
 Water containers should be opaque to prevent algae growth and stored away from areas that experience extreme temperature changes.